adam-botma/learn-hawaiian-memory-match/README.md

 ## Further Development Plans
 1. Create a timer so players can see how fast they are able to clear the game.
-2. Create a Leaderboard for players to see how they rank (using Node.js and PostgreSQL to store leaderboard data)
+2. Create a Leaderboard for players to see how they rank (using Node.js and PostgreSQL to store leaderboard data).
+3. At the moment, users on iPhone and iPad need to refresh the page after switching to landscape mode from portrait mode in order for the modal to disapear.
+Plan on fixing this issue.
+4. Fix an issue where sound effects are not playing on IOS devices.

 ## Screenshots